B of A Securities Maintains Greenbrier Companies (GBX) Underperform Recommendation

 What are Other Shareholders Doing?

-Brighthouse Funds Trust I - JPMorgan Small Cap Value Portfolio holds 44K shares representing 0.14% ownership of the company.
+Mirae Asset Global Investments Co. holds 296K shares representing 0.93% ownership of the company.
+In it's prior filing, the firm reported owning 305K shares, representing a decrease of 3.09%.
+The firm increased its portfolio allocation in GBX by 29.58% over the last quarter.

-Jnl Series Trust - Jnl holds 3K shares representing 0.01% ownership of the company.
+Community Bank of Raymore holds 198K shares representing 0.62% ownership of the company.
 No change in the last quarter.

+DFEOX - U.s. Core Equity 1 Portfolio - Institutional Class holds 62K shares representing 0.19% ownership of the company.
+In it's prior filing, the firm reported owning 64K shares, representing a decrease of 3.70%.
+The firm decreased its portfolio allocation in GBX by 18.68% over the last quarter.

 What is the Fund Sentiment?

 There are 468 funds or institutions reporting positions in Greenbrier Companies.
 This is an increase of 4 owner(s) or 0.86% in the last quarter.
-Average portfolio weight of all funds dedicated to GBX is 0.13%, an increase of 12.47%.
-Total shares owned by institutions increased in the last three months by 1.30% to 38,502K shares.
-The put/call ratio of GBX is 0.74, indicating a bullish outlook.
+Average portfolio weight of all funds dedicated to GBX is 0.13%, an increase of 12.95%.
+Total shares owned by institutions increased in the last three months by 1.33% to 38,517K shares.
+The put/call ratio of GBX is 1.05, indicating a bearish outlook.

 Greenbrier Cos.
 Background Information